linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 LIB-OIS.
 Instead, all of these things happened at the same time, and it is not possible to disentangle the exact causes.

-# 5.5.
-LIB-OIS: counterparty risk or market-liquidity risk?
+### 5.5.
+LIB-OIS: Counterparty Risk or Market-Liquidity Risk?

 Our results show a strong correlation between the LIB-OIS and both credit spreads and repo rates, and we have interpreted the LIB-OIS as a proxy for counterparty risk.
 However, Schwarz (2009) demonstrates that, during the early stages of the crisis, the LIB-OIS was driven at least as much by market-liquidity risk as by counterparty risk.
 We can use the Schwarz data and methods to decompose the LIB-OIS relations for part of our sample period.
 For these tests, we use the Schwarz credit-tiering measure, which represents the average spread in overnight borrowing rates between high-risk and low-risk banks.[29]
 As shown in Schwarz (2009), this measure can be thought of as a proxy for counterparty risk, and it explains some (but not most) of the variation in LIB-OIS from January 1, 2007 through April 30, 2008, the last date that her series is available.